1998 Asian Games

 Bangkok was awarded the right on September 26, 1990, defeating Taipei, Taiwan and Jakarta, Indonesia to host the Games.
-It was the first city to hosted the Asian Games for four times, the last three editions it hosted were in 1966, 1970 and 1978.
+It was the first city to hosted the Asian Games for four times,but was the first time that the city make a bid to host.
+The last three editions it hosted were in 1966, 1970 and 1978 (in the latter two cases stepping in to prevent the Games from being cancelled due to problems with the elected hosts).
 The event was opened by Bhumibol Adulyadej, the king of Thailand, at the Rajamangala Stadium.

 The final medal tally was led by China, followed by South Korea, Japan and the host Thailand.
 Thailand set a new record with 24 gold medals.
-In addition, Japanese Athletics Koji Ito was announced as the most valuable player (MVP) of the Games.
+Japanese Athletics Koji Ito was announced as the most valuable player (MVP) of the Games.
 For Thailand, it was considered one of its remarkable achievement in sports development throughout the country's modern history.

 Bidding process

-Three cities bid for the Games.
+Three cities placed a bid for the Games.
 All three, Taipei (Chinese Taipei), Jakarta (Indonesia) and Bangkok (Thailand) submitted their formal bid in 1989.
 It was the first time that Thailand has presented a bid for host the Asian Games, as Bangkok was the default host of previous three games.

 The vote was held on September 27, 1990, at the China Palace Tower Hotel in Beijing, China, during the 9th Olympic Council of Asia (OCA) General Assembly held during the 1990 Asian Games.
 All 37 members voted, with voting held in secret ballot.
 It was announced that Bangkok won an Asian Games bid process for the first time.
-Though the vote results were not released, was leaked that Bangkok won by 20-10-7.
+Though the vote results were not released, was leaked to the press that Bangkok won by 20–10–7.

-Bangkok became the first city to have staged the Asian Games for four editions, following 1966, 1970 and 1978, and this was the first time that the city have put a bid for the event.
+Bangkok became the first city to have staged the Asian Games for four editions, following 1966, 1970 and 1978, and this was the first time that the city had put a bid for the event.

 19 votes were needed for selection.